 RATING 5 FIRST INGREDIENTS OF WILD CALLING TURKEY

-Turkey Meal: Excellent source of protein for cats.
+Turkey Meal: 5 stars.
+Excellent source of protein for cats.
 Since the meat has been cooked and the water extracted is a more highly concentrated source of meat.

-Sweet Potato: Good low glycemic carb, good source of energy, much better than potatoes.
-Sweet potatoes contains less sugar than beets.
-3 stars
+Sweet Potato: 3 stars.
+Good low glycemic carb, a good source of energy, much better than potatoes.
+Sweet potatoes contain less sugar than beets.

-Lentils: Low glycemic carb that provides good source of energy.
-3 stars
+Lentils: 3 stars.
+The low glycemic carb provides a good source of energy.

 What Are The Pros & Cons Of Wild Calling Turkey & Sweet Potato Formula?